A Pure Demand Operational Semantics with Applications to Program Analysis: Introduction

 Accessing non-local variable values in pure demand semantics is more complex than local variable access.
 The method we use bears some similarity to access links used in implementations of imperative languages with nested function definitions (but no fully first-class functions) \cite{Fischer05,MitchellCompilers}: non-local variables are accessed by chaining out to the lexical frame in which they were defined.
 Some previous demand-driven presentations of operational semantics also dispense with environments and stores \cite{DDPA,DDSE}, but these systems still need additional state information beyond the call stack.
 Pure demand semantics have an \emph{extremely} minimal state.

 We prove that our pure demand approach is equivalent to a standard environment/closure big-step operational semantics: it is not changing the meaning of computation, only the means.

 So, what good is it?
-First it is arguably interesting purely as mathematics: it is a maximal compression of program state information.
+First, it is arguably interesting purely as mathematics: it is a maximal compression of program state information.
 But we believe it should also make possible potential new constructions; we will present one such construction in this paper.

 \paragraph{A Pure Demand Program Analysis} In the second part of this paper, we will present a specific application to give one detailed example to show how pure demand operational semantics is potentially useful: we define a pure demand program analysis, which is a direct finitization of the pure demand operational semantics \emph{a la} Abstract Interpreters for Free \cite{MightAbstractInterpretersForFree}.
-Standard constructions of abstract interpreters for functional programming languages define a means to finitize a standard operational semantics, and so guarantee a finite environment/stack/store/etc structure.
+Standard constructions of abstract interpreters for functional programming languages define a means to finitize a standard operational semantics, and so guarantee a finite environment/stack/store/etc. structure.
 In our case we \emph{only} need to finitize the call stack, and for that we can use the standard notion of keeping only the $k$-most-recent frames.
 We use a novel \emph{stack stitching} heuristic to approximate longer stacks by stitching together overlapping $k$-length fragments to gain more precision.

 The analysis that emerges has some interesting and unusual properties.
 There is no value widening, and as such there is no need to predefine any finite value domain as is usually the case for program analyses.
-The analysis naturally infers constant values, sets of constants, intervals, and even recurrence relations on values.
+The analysis naturally infers constant values, sets of constants, intervals, and even recurrence relations on integer values.

-There are additionally some formal benefits of using a pure demand basis.
-We will show how a pure demand program analysis can be formally defined solely by a proof system; analyses normally cannot be presented this way since value widening requires repeating proofs and must be expressed as a meta-algorithm on top of an operational semantics \cite{AAM}.
-We call the proof system an \emph{all paths} system because it considers all possible execution path choices in parallel.
+We will additionally show how a pure demand program analysis can be formally defined \emph{solely} by a proof system, without need for additional pseudocode required in other presentations \cite{AAM} to specify how paths are collected and how repeating states are pruned.
+We call our proof system an \emph{all paths} system because it considers all nondeterministic execution path choices in parallel.

 We describe our initial implementation of this analysis and show that it performs correctly on common benchmarks for functional program analyses.